Effective Date June 10, 2020

 You have the right to opt-out of the sale of your Personal Information by a business subject to certain laws and regulations.

-For more information, please visit our privacy portal.
+For more information, please visit our privacy portal or Do Not Sell My Info page.

 You have the right not to receive discriminatory treatment for exercising the privacy rights conferred by California law.
 ActionSprout will not discriminate against you because you exercised any of your privacy rights, including, but not limited to, by: denying goods or services to you; charging different prices or rates for goods or services, including through the use of discounts or other benefits or imposing penalties; providing a different level of quality of goods or services to you; or suggesting that you will receive a different price or rate for goods or services or a different level or quality of goods or services.